 NVTC's 2017 General Assembly Session Wrap-upOn February 25th, the Virginia General Assembly adjourned sine die concluding the 2017 Legislative Session.
 During the 46-day short session, the General Assembly heard more than 2,000 bills related to a broad array of issues and policies.
 More than 800 bills were approved and sent to the Governor for his review and action.
-The General Assembly will convene for a one-day Veto Session on April 5th to act on bills that are vetoed or amended by the Governor.
+The General Assembly then convened for a one-day Veto Session on April 5th to act on bills that were vetoed or amended by the Governor.
 NVTC's specific legislative priorities for the 2017 Legislative Session were outlined in a letter to policymakers before the session began and NVTC maintained a full-time presence in Richmond throughout the session to actively advocate on behalf of the technology community.

 Specific legislation of interest to Northern Virginia's technology community included:

 Tax Incentive for Investors in VC Funds that Target Virginia Companies

 NVTC successfully supported legislation sponsored by Del.
 Nick Rush (BH2074) which allows investors in qualified venture capital funds to deduct any income earned through their investment, including carried interest, if the venture capital fund invests a majority of its capital in Virginia businesses.